rmjarvis/TreeCorr/docs/guide.rst

 You can optionally provide a weight column as well with ``w`` if desired.
 This will then perform a weighted correlation using those weights.

-Again, see the doc string for `Catalog` for more information.
+Again, see the docstring for `Catalog` for more information.

 Defining the binning